apache/cordova-discuss/proposals/Face2Face-Oct15.md

 Cocoapods as dependencies in plugin.xml same way as gradle | Carlos TACO Kits - validated plugins, How to have a slower and safer adoption on upgrades | Carlos Versioning Hell - Which plugin works with which platform?
-How should I upgrade my Cordova project? | Nikhil What can we learn from the React Native plugin API? |
+How should I upgrade my Cordova project? | Nikhil What can we learn from the React Native plugin API?
+NativeScript API? |
 Tips and Documentation for Debugging Cordova Plugins |
+CPR end of life discussion | Steve

 ### Downstream Tooling ideas